LCAD-UFES/carmen_lcad/src/laser-new/README.md

 # Laser-new - laser server

 Laser server

 to run all lasers configured:
 `./laser`

 to run a specific laser
 `./laser -id [laser_id]`

-Always when a new laser was configured icrease the `laser_num_laser_devices` parameter on carmen_ford_escape.ini
+Whenever a new laser is added, it is necessary to increase the `laser_num_laser_devices` parameter on carmen_ford_escape.ini

-the message published is laser_laser_message
+The message published is carmen_laser_laser_message

 ## Driver Hokuyo

 ### Settings